 Restaurant, Korean, Vegetarian, Vegan, $$$

-, a full meal consisting of rice with loads of side dishes, is the main focus of this no-frills vegetarian restaurant.
+Traditional Korean jeongsik, a full meal consisting of rice with loads of side dishes, is the main focus of this no-frills vegetarian restaurant.
 All the classics are here, from japchae, sweet potato starch noodles stir fried with vegetables, to nurungji, scorched rice.
 But the real star is the ssamjang, a perfectly balanced spicy bean paste.
 But a dollop of it on a sesame leaf, add your choice of veggies, wad it up and bon appétit!

 Restaurant, Indian, Pakistani, Vegetarian, Vegan, $$$